Tirumeniazhagar temple, TiruVettakkudi

 Inner Prakaram

 The Prakaram surrounding the main sanctum features Sannidhis for the four principal Nayanmars, Bhairava, Surya, and Chandra.
 The Goshta Murthas include Dakshinamurthy and Durga.
-It was at this sacred place that the Deity is believed to have assumed the forms of both a fisherman and a hunter.
+It was at this place that the Deity is believed to have assumed the forms of both a fisherman and a hunter.

 Main Sanctum - Tirumeniazhagar